coder/docs/setup/air-gapped/infrastructure.md

 kubectl -n coder get secret local-registry-cert -o yaml
 ```

-Reference the newly secret from the Helm chart by adding the following
+Refer to the new secret from the Helm chart by adding the following snippet into
-snippet into a YAML file named `registry-cert-values.yml`:
+a YAML file named `registry-cert-values.yml`:

 ```yaml
 certs: